Small Business it support | Support Small business | Technowand

 - Use a combination of outsourced IT services and in-house support.

-Perhaps unsurprisingly, cost is one of the most important considerations for a business of this size.
-According to salary research website PayScale.com, the average annual salary for a desktop support technician is AU$52,228.
+Perhaps unsurprisingly, the cost is one of the most important considerations for a business of this size.
+According to the salary research website PayScale.com, the average annual salary for a desktop support technician is AU$ 52,228.
 And that doesn’t include costs like:

 - Equipment repairs